kristw/d3kit-timeline/README.md

 If you want to have a simple timeline that labels do not overlap, but too lazy to implement one from scratch, this library is for you.
 Below is a screenshot of four timelines of the same data, each can be created via ~10 lines of code.
 [See demo.](http://kristw.github.io/d3kit-timeline)

+The use case of this library is not limited to temporal data.
+You can change the scale to be d3.scale.linear() or something else to support x-value that is not time.

 This small library is built on top of [D3](http://d3js.org/), [d3Kit](https://github.com/twitter/d3kit) and [Labella.js](https://github.com/twitter/labella.js).

 <p align="center">